arijit4/Moneger/README.md

 Follow the below easy steps to continue.
 Don't worry, you just need to do these only once.
 1. Create a new `Google Sheet` into your Google Drive.
 Use the WebApp of Google Sheet as App-script may not be available in other
 2. Click `Extensions > App Script`
+3. Delete any existing code in the `Code.gs` file
 3. Copy the code from the [DB_Code.js] file and paste that into the `Code.gs` file and save the file.
 4. Click `Deploy > New deployment`
 5. Set `Select type` as `Web app`